 Thailand is known as the “Land of Smiles” -- but the famous Thai smile has many meanings.
 Although Thai people are very forgiving of infractions, particularly when committed by farang (foreigners), observing these basic dos and don'ts will keep them smiling.

 - Don't point your feet: Pointing your feet at someone, raising your feet higher than someone's head, or simply putting your feet on a desk or chair are considered extremely rude in Thailand.
-The bottoms of feet are dirty: don't show them to people!
-Avoid pointing feet at Buddhas.
+The bottoms of the feet are dirty: don't show them to people!
+Avoid pointing feet at Buddhas in and outside of temples.
 When sitting on the ground, try to sit in a way that doesn't show others the bottoms of your feet.

 - Don't point: Pointing at someone is considered rude in many cultures but particularly so in Thailand.
 If you must indicate a person, do so by lifting your chin in their direction.
 When motioning for someone to come over, don't use fingers pointed upward; make a patting motion with your fingers straight and palm toward the ground.
 Pointing at inanimate objects and animals is usually acceptable, but it's more polite to point with your entire hand rather than a single finger.